Automotive lighting: Turn signal colour

-There is some evidence that turn signals with colourless clear lenses and amber bulbs may be less conspicuous in bright sunlight than those with amber lenses and colourless bulbs.
+There is evidence that turn signals with colourless clear lenses and amber bulbs may be less discernible in bright sunlight than those with amber lenses and colourless bulbs.

 Colour durability

 The colour coating has started to flake off this PY27/7W bulb, a relatively new problem.

 The amber bulbs commonly used in turn signals with colourless lenses are no longer made with cadmium glass, since various regulations worldwide, including the European RoHS directive, banned cadmium because of its toxicity.
 Amber glass made without cadmium is relatively costly, so With accumulated heat-cool cycles, though, some of these coatings may flake off the bulb glass, or the colour may fade.
 This causes the turn signal to emit white light rather than the required amber light.

 The international regulation on motor vehicle bulbs requires manufacturers to test bulbs for colour endurance.
 However, no test protocol or colour durability requirement is specified.
 Discussion is ongoing within the Groupe des Rapporteurs d'Éclairage, the UNECE working group on vehicular lighting regulation, to develop and implement a colour durability standard.

-Rather than using an amber bulb, some signal lights contain an inner amber plastic enclosure between a colourless bulb and the colourless outer lens or by using integrated amber LEDs in a colourless enclosure which produces less heat.
+Rather than using an amber bulb, some lamps with colourless outer lenses contain a clear bulb with a coloured inner lens or bulb shield.
+Lamps with LEDs light sources can appear colourless when off and provide the required colour of light when lit, without need of coloured lenses or shields.